korbidp3k/azure-function-r/README.md

 4. When the site is back online you can test that R has been properly installed by running `Rscript --help` in the kudu powershell debug console.
 ![](./media/5_successful_deployment.PNG)

-## Running a R script on Azure Function
+## Running any R script on Azure Function

 1. You only need to create an Azure Function and call Rscript.exe from powershell.
 All you need is a R script `script.r` for example, and have a `run.ps1` similar to this: